theodesp/emitter-mediator/README.md

 * Producer emitters are coupled only to the Mediator.
 * Consumer emitters are coupled only to the Mediator.
 * The Mediator arbitrates the events storing and handler dispatching.
-* You can pass existing EventEmitters to the Mediator.Their existing
+* You can pass existing EventEmitters to the Mediator.Their existing handlers will be migrated to the mediator.

 # testing